IMA-WorldHealth/bhima/docs/en/stock-management/movement.entry.md

   <img src="./images/entry-select-purchase-order.png" alt="Select Purchase Order" width="600">

   - You can verify the purchase order details by clicking on its "Reference" number (in blue).
-This will bring up a Purchase Oder receipt with details.
+This will bring up a Purchase Order receipt with details.
 Click on the "Close" button on the bottom right when you are finished reviewing the details.